Azwraith42/learn-inventory/README.md

 any orders for those items except on the first of the month
 5. Some items can only be ordered in packages containing multiple units. we can stock more than the normal inventory level for those items if necessary

+Override #3. never stock more than the normal level, even for multi-unit purchases we do not order if we have over 80% on hand we add 10% to the normal level if we ever run out of an item.

+if onHand < ammount in a package, make sure 1 package is on hand